sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

   ...
 ```

-The real challenge was in figuring out how to draw the right semi-circles and quarter-circles of
+The real challenge was in figuring out how to draw the semi-circles and quarter-circles needed for
-pipe for the turns.
-The first thing we reached for was a library package that could draw arcs but it
+turns in the pipe.
+The first solution we reached for was a library package that could draw arcs but
-was imperfect since there was limited control over the exact shape.
-It was only able to draw simple
+it gave very limited control over the exact shape and orientation of the arc.
+It was only able to
-elliptical arcs connecting two points and this caused numerous issues in the game environment.
-These
+draw simple elliptical arcs connecting two points and this caused numerous issues in the game
-shapes would not only take extensive time to try to position among the rest of our pipe structures
+environment.
+Not only did it take excessive time to position the arcs, their poor fitment meant that
-but the poor fitment meant that they would often either leave gaps so that water particles would
+they would often either leave gaps so that water particles would leak out of the pipe system or they
-leak out of the pipe system or they would stick out and impede the flow of water unintentionally.
+would stick out at the attachment junctures and impede the flow of water unintentionally.

-What we needed was a way to maintain a constant pipe width through the turn while also leaving it
+We needed a way to maintain a constant pipe width through the turn while also leaving it easy to
-easy to adjust the turn radius, pipe girth, and position of the turn.
-It also had to connect
+adjust the turn radius, pipe girth, and position of the turn.
+It also had to connect seamlessly with
-seamlessly with other pipe segments so that no unwanted leaks or blockages would be introduced.
-I
+other pipe segments so that no unwanted leaks or blockages would be introduced.
+I distinctly
-distinctly remember white-boarding late into the night to solve our digital plumbing issue.
+remember whiteboarding late into the night in my room to solve our digital plumbing issue.
 The key
 insight that led to the solution was realizing that two straight lines forming a `\/` shape is kind
-of just a really badly drawn semi-circle.
-With three straight lines, you get a `|_|` shape which is
+of just a *really* badly drawn semi-circle.
+Three straight lines, `|_|`, is better but still bad.
-a little closer but still bad.
-After a few more drawings with a ruler on my whiteboard though, it
+Extending this principle with just a few more drawings using even more line segments, I was soon
-became clear that a semi-circle of reasonable enough smoothness was very feasible with enough line
+convinced that a reasonably smooth semi-circle was feasible with enough line segments.
-segments.

 I spent the remainder of that evening using geometry to derive the algorithm that would allow us to
-much more easily draw our pipe turns and tested it using up to 12 line segments but realized the
+much more easily implement our pipe turns.
+I tested various counts of line segments up to 12 but
-difference between 8 and 12 was not really discernable in the app.
-Once I had the ability to make
+realized that the difference was not really discernable beyond 8 segments.
+Once I had the ability to
-any quarter turn of pipe I needed, I realized that any half-turn pipe would really just be two
+make any quarter-circle turn of pipe I needed, I realized that any semi-circle turn would really
-quarter turns put together.
+just be two quarter turns put together and the rest became as easy as pie (no pun intended).

-Looking back now, of course this code could almost certainly have been further refactored, less
+Looking back now, this code could almost certainly have been further refactored, less hard-coded,
-hard-coded, etc. but we knew for our purposes we weren't going to revisit this logic much at all
+etc. but we knew we weren't going to revisit this logic much at all once it was working so we moved
-once it was working so we moved on to actual level building to finish the project.
-This algorithm
+on to actual level building.
+This breakthrough and algorithm was key to actually enabling us to
-not only removed certain buggy-feeling interactions from our gameplay but also allowed us to much
-more rapidly churn out pipe layouts and levels after this point.
-We aced the project and final
+produce pipe layouts and levels at a sustainable pace to complete the project and it also served to
+remove some buggy interactions from our gameplay.

-presentation and it was a good lesson in how realistic projects with deadlines may make you
+We aced the project and final presentation and it was a good lesson in how realistic projects with
-reprioritize what code quality means – in other words, when the stakes are real and time is a
+deadlines can make you reprioritize what code quality means – done well enough early is often better
-factor, done well enough early is often better than done perfectly later.
+than done perfectly later.

 ```lua
 -- y is inverted